 Eat it as-is or slice it in half so you can see all of the beautiful-ness on the inside of the wrap.

-These collard wraps will help you get in more veggies in a delicious way!
+These babes will help you get in more veggies in a delicious way!

 And if you want to up the protein (I always do…), add some cooked chicken or turkey and voila! the wraps become a meal.

 These bad boys are one of the most delicious ways to get in lots and lots of veggies.
 AND!
 They can be found in my new cookbook!
 It’s filled with so many scrumptious recipes, and I’m not just saying that.